neurotrino/reservoir/README.md

 ```

 ### Closing the virtual environment
-When you're done running experiments, `deactivate` closes the virtual environment.
+When you're done running experiments, `conda deactivate` or just `deactivate` closes the virtual environment.

 ### Persistent Environmental Variables
 `setup.py` will create in the virtual environment `msnn-custom-envars.pth`,